Back to the Outback: Release

-On November 30, 2020, Netflix announced that its animated film Back to the Outback would make its world debut in late 2021.
-In October 2021, it was revealed that the film is set for a December 10, 2021 release.
+On November 30, 2020, Netflix announced that the animated film Back to the Outback would make its world debut in late 2021.
+However, in October 2021, it was announced that the film would premiere worldwide on December 10, 2021.
 It also had a limited theatrical release on December 3, prior to its streaming release on Netflix.

 In the week following its worldwide release, the film reached Top 10 Lists on Netflix in 64 countries, including Australia and the United States.

 Critical reception

-On the Rotten Tomatoes website, it has an approval rating of 82% based on 17 reviews, with an average rating of 6.10/10.
-On Metacritic it has a weighted average score of 58 out of 100, based on 4 critics, indicating "mixed or average reviews".
+On review aggregator website Rotten Tomatoes, it has an approval rating of 81% based on 17 reviews, with an average rating of 6.10/10.
+On Metacritic, it has a weighted average score of 58 out of 100, based on 5 critics, indicating "mixed or average" reviews.

 Brad Newsome of The Sydney Morning Herald said that the "Gorgeous character design and some delightful voice performances elevate this uneven CGI romp in which a bunch of “ugly” Australian animals break out of a zoo and head for the outback."
 Natalia Winkelman of The New York Times was also positive, writing: "However generic this movie is in premise, there is wit to be found in its details, and warmth in its message."

 Luke Buckmaster of The Guardian was more critical, saying "ho-hum animation won’t thrill viewers whose age exceeds their shoe size."
 He gave the film a 2 out of 5 rating.